shuber2/vimconf/README.md

 This install script creates backups of existing configuration files (e.g., `~/.vimrc`) and then creates symlinks to configuration files in `~/.vim`.

-## Specialization for local machines

-I personally would like to have the same vim configuration on all my user accounts.
-Still, on certain machines I would like to personalize and specialize the configuration.
-The following files are sourced if existent:

-  - plugins-local.vim
-  - macros-local.vim
-  - keymaps-local.vim
-  - init-local.vim

-Example files are shipped with the repository.

 ## Terminal color settings